Where is Monkeypox in the US?

 Cases of the rare infectious disease have suddenly started to spread across the globe in recent weeks

+Health officials in Salt Lake County said on Monday that two adults who had recently returned from international travel were isolating after showing symptoms of the infectious disease.

+On Sunday, a “presumptive” case was also detected in a patient in Broward County, Florida.

-The US now has two presumed cases of Monkeypox after a patient in New York City tested positive for a virus related to the infection on Friday – two days after a man in Massachusetts became the first confirmed case in the country this year.
+A New York City patient tested positive for a virus related to the infection on Friday – two days after a man in Massachusetts became the first confirmed case in the country this year.

+In all cases, the danger of others being exposed to the disease was low as it could only be spread by contact with infected lesions.

 Cases of the rare infectious disease have suddenly started to spread across the globe in recent weeks, with infections confirmed in countries including the UK, Spain and Portugal.